metabase/metabase/docs/troubleshooting-guide/sql-error-message.md

    - [I don’t know where my SQL query is failing][how-to-find-failing-sql-line].
 2. Check the [SQL syntax][troubleshoot-sql-syntax] on the line that is failing in your SQL query.
 3. Check your [query logic][troubleshoot-sql-logic] if the query uses joins, subqueries, or CTEs.
+4. If you get an error message that isn't specific to your SQL query, go to [Troubleshooting error messages][troubleshoot-error-messages].

 ### How does SQL debugging work?